top of page

 The Victorian Golden Age and Paper Peepshows

-European Diffusion and National Specificities
+European Distribution and National Specificities

 From Puppet Theatre to Contemporary Creations: A Living Tradition